 You’ve probably heard that a clean, organized environment leads to a better and more organized mindset.
 But can you guess how big of an impact the cleanliness of your bedroom has on your sleep quality and mood?
 A messy and disorganized bedroom can actually become a source of stress instead of a place for relaxation.
 In fact, studies suggest that living in a messy, disorganized environment can make you feel more depressed, stressed, and fatigued.
 Living in a clean home, however, is associated with better physical and mental health.

 During times of crisis, it’s important to have a calming space that you can retreat to when you feel overwhelmed.
 With many of us social distancing and staying indoors, now is a great time to spring clean.
 It’s especially important to have a calming space that you can retreat to when you feel overwhelmed.
 Decluttering your space can even be a helpful coping strategy for stress.
-That’s why in order to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our five best ways to organize and neaten your room.
+That’s why in order to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our best five to organize your room.

 1. Clean out your nightstand and dresser